 Error message Drift voltage supply.
 Description Drift voltage error Action Fatal Error!
 Contact the G.A.S. service hotline.
 Error message Can't save measurement.
 Description The measurement file could not be saved to the internal memory.
 Action Export and save all Measurement of the internal storage and clear the storage.
 Repeat the procedure.
 If that still does not help contact the G.A.S. service hotline.
 Error message smb connection failed: Description Samba (Service Message Block SMB) connection failed.
 Action Check network cable, network shares and IP-address.
 Repeat the procedure.
 If that still does not help contact the G.A.S. service hotline.
 Error message sftp connection failed: Description Secure File Transfer Protocol (SFTP) connection failed.
 Action Check network cable, network shares and IP-address.
 Repeat the procedure.
 If that still does not help contact the G.A.S. service hotline.
 Error message No USB-Storage found.
 Description Mounting of the USB-Stick failed.
 Action Ensure that a USB-Stick is insert.
 Ensure that the USB-Stick is FAT32 formatted.
 Reformat the USB-Stick.
 Replace the USB-Stick with a new one.
 If that still does not help contact the G.A.S. service hotline.

 Error message Unable to unmount USB-Storage.
 Description Unmounting of the USB-Stick failed.
 Action Remove the USB-Stick and restart the device.
 Check the USB-Stick, optionally reformat it.
 Insert the USB-Stick and repeat the procedure.
 If that still does not help contact the G.A.S. service hotline.
 Error message No program selected.
 Description At program start no program was detected Action Create and select a program.
 Repeat the procedure.
 If that still does not help contact the G.A.S. service hotline.
-Error message Error message Description contact the G.A.S. service hotline.
-Contact the G.A.S. service hotline.
-Drift gas flow too low.
-Aborting At program start the drift gas flow is too low.
-Programstart Description Drift gas flow too low.
-Aborting At program start the drift gas flow is too low.
+Error message Drift gas flow too low.
+Aborting Description At program start the drift gas flow is too low.
 Programstart will be refused.
-Increase the back pressure.
+Action Increase the back pressure.
 Repeat the procedure.
-If that still does not help Description Action Drift gas flow too low.
-Aborting At program start the drift gas flow is too low.
-Programstart will be refused.
-Increase the back pressure.
-Repeat the procedure.
 If that still does not help contact the G.A.S. service hotline.
-Description Action Error message Drift gas flow too low.
-Aborting At program start the drift gas flow is too low.
-Programstart will be refused.
-Increase the back pressure.
-Repeat the procedure.
+Error message Stop recording first.
+Description If recording is activ a programstart is refused.
+Action Deactivate recording and repeat the procedure.
 If that still does not help contact the G.A.S. service hotline.
-Stop recording first.
-Description Action Error message Description Drift gas flow too low.
-Aborting At program start the drift gas flow is too low.
-Programstart will be refused.
-Increase the back pressure.
-Repeat the procedure.
+Error message Can't initalize drift supply.
+Program can not be started.
+Description Drift voltage error Action Fatal Error!
+Contact the G.A.S. service hotline.
+Error message Invalid program.
+Description The selected program has no instructions.
+Action Complete the program and repeat the procedure.
 If that still does not help contact the G.A.S. service hotline.
-Stop recording first.
-If recording is activ a programstart is refused.
-Deactivate recording and repeat the procedure.
-If that still does not help
+Error message Not enough storage space left.
+Please delete or copy measurement or choose a shorter program.